 · Only after 5 years of holding, we shall be given a chance of selling the SGB, that too, in secondary market; in who you will not get the desired amount that you need.

 · It is the traded gold through Demat account in the Commodity market.

 · For every transaction (buy or sell), we have to pay broker commission which is decided by T&C of your brokers.

 · Liquidity is not as same as dealing with physical gold or gold fund, since there should be a buyer as you sell.

 · There is tax associated with GOLD ETF when the interest earned is more than 1 lakhs.

 · Gold fund is what we buy from mutual funds, managed by Asset management companies.

 · There is an expense ratio associated with Gold Funds, since it is professionally managed by Fund manager and his technical team.

 · There is no entry fees, but exit load is associated if the fund is redeemed within the period of a year.

 · Liquidity is very fast when compared to all types of gold investments.

 · Taxation is the same as the Gold ETF.

 When compared to all the four types of Investments in Gold, Sovereign gold bond will be the suitable one as it provides,

 · Rs.
 50 per discount while procuring online.

 · Adding to the price appreciation of gold, the Government provides an additional 2.5% interest per annum.

 The only disadvantage of SGB is liquidity and long holding period of 8 years.

 While we were going through many promotional channels of Sovereign gold bond, we found that they have a target of the gold price to be at Rs.
 8000 per gram, without knowing the performance gold in past history.

-Please find the picture above, this picture has already used in one of our topics “IS GOLD AN INVESTMENT”.
+Please find the picture above, this picture has already been used in one of our topics “IS GOLD AN INVESTMENT”.
 Please have a look at that topic for more knowledge on gold as an investment.

-· From here, we have understood, Gold price increase only once in a decade.
+· From here, we have understood, Gold price increases only once in a decade.